ddeville/scripts/README.md

 ### MacOS

-Run the `install/macos/install.sh` script.
+First install iTerm2, 1Password and Xcode (or Xcode CLI tools).

-Also manually install iTerm2 and whatever other GUI programs necessary.
+Then run the `install/macos/install.sh` script.

 ## Post-installation